 I always tell people that adding in just a few simple exercises before or after your routine can make a huge difference!
 If you need some ideas here are a few quick videos you can watch:

 When can exercise be detrimental?

-It is worth mentioning, exercise can increase our pain.
+It is worth mentioning, exercise can increase your pain.
 Like we have talked about above, overactivity is one of the main causes of this.
 No more thinking “no pain, no gain”.
 Listen to your body.
-If our pain levels are too high and are “pushing through” anyways, we will just continue to irritate our joint and you will have a rough night ahead.

 So does exercise make osteoarthritis worse?